azat-co/aws-intermediate/labs/5-serverless.md

 The process is not straightforward.
 Thus, you can use a shell script which will perform all the steps (recommended) or web console.

 The shell script is in the `create-api.sh` file.
-It has inline commens to help you understand what is happening.
-Feel free to inspect it.
+It has inline comments to help you understand what is happening.
+Feel free to inspect `create-api.sh`.
+For brevity and to avoid clutter, the file is not copied into this document.

-Run this command to create the API endpoint and integrate it with Lambda function:
+Run this command to create the API endpoint and integrate it with Lambda function (if you modified region or function name, you'll need to change those values in script as well):

 ```
 sh create-api.sh